puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Strings
 -----

 Strings are unstructured text fragments of any length.
 They are often (but not always) surrounded by quotation marks.
-Use single quotes for all strings that do not require variable interpolation, and double quotes for strings that do require variable interpolation.
+Use single quotes for all strings that do not require variable interpolation, and double quotes for strings that do require variable interpolation or where control characters or unicode characters are included via escape sequences.

 ### Bare Words

 Bare (that is, not quoted) words are usually treated as single-word strings.
 To be treated as a string, a bare word must:

+* Begin with a lower case letter, and contain only letters, digits, hyphens (`-`), and underscores (`_`).
 * Not be a [reserved word][reserved]

-* Begin with a lower case letter, and contain only letters, digits, hyphens (-), and underscores (_).
-  Bare words that begin with upper case letters are interpreted as [resource references](#resource-references).
+Unquoted words that begin with upper case letters are interpreted as [data types](#TODO) or [resource references](#resource-references), not strings.

-Bare word strings are usually used with attributes that accept a limited number of one-word values, such as `ensure`.
+Bare word strings are usually used with resource attributes that accept a limited number of one-word values.

 ### Single-Quoted Strings

 Strings surrounded by single quotes `'like this'` do not interpolate variables, and the only escape sequences permitted are `\'` (a literal single quote) and `\\` (a literal backslash).
 Line breaks within the string are interpreted as literal line breaks.

-Lone backslashes are literal backslashes, unless followed by a single quote or another backslash.
-That is:
+If a backslash isn't followed by a single quote or another backslash, it's treated as a literal backslash.

+Some common things to watch out for:

-* When a backslash occurs at the very end of a single-quoted string, a double backslash must be used instead of a single backslash.
+* To include a backslash at the very end of a single-quoted string, you must use a double backslash instead of a single backslash.
 For example: `path => 'C:\Program Files(x86)\\'`
-* When a literal double backslash is intended, a quadruple backslash must be used.
+* To include a literal double backslash you must use a quadruple backslash.

 ### Double-Quoted Strings